People's Health Rights Initiative

-Prior to HRLN’s interventions in the sphere of public health rights, there was virtually no case law that the courts could rely on in cases of the violation of people’s right to health.
-Our team has filed a number of cases that have set case law precedent in Indian judicial history and have expanded the national judicial discourse on health rights.
+Prior to HRLN’s interventions in the sphere of public health rights, there was virtually no case law that the courts could rely on in cases of violation of people’s right to health.
+The PHRI team has filed a number of cases that have set case law precedent in Indian judicial history and have expanded the national judicial discourse on health rights.
 These legal precedents have allowed for people across the country to use the courts to litigate for their right to health.

 One landmark petition raised issues that vitally affected the public health and bio-security of the country by challenging the closure of several public sector vaccine production units in the states of Andhra Pradesh and Tamil Nadu.
 Vaccines are vital in the public health programme of all nations as they are necessary for immunization programmes.
 The closure of various public sector vaccine production units by the government in favor of privatization would severely impede the availability of vaccines to the poorest and neediest groups.
 This case achieved its objective as government had to reopen the closed vaccine units.
 Although this case continues to be heard in the Supreme Court, the larger-scale impact of this petition has been that health activists across the country are now pressing for a rational vaccine policy, which will ensure vaccine security of the country in the long term.
 (See SP Shukla Vs. Union of India for further information).

 Another case filed before the Supreme Court challenged the government of India’s decision to introduce legislation that would alter India’s patent laws and de-subscribe essential medication that was previously subject to price controls.
 This would have the effect of making new and essential medicines more expensive, effectively placing them beyond the reach of millions of India’s poor.
 Although this case is still being heard, it has the potential to impact millions by calling for a just and equitable pharmaceutical policy based on the public health needs of the masses, and by ensuring that the government issues a list of essential medicines that would be subject to price controls.